huftyyy/Phase-2-project/README.md

    - **Visualization**:
      ![Bar Plot of Average Total Gross by Runtime Category](images/runtime_gross_barplot.png)
    - **Insight**: Targeting a runtime of 120–150 minutes balances engaging storytelling with audience preferences for high-grossing films.

+## Dashboard
+An interactive Tableau dashboard (`movie_dashboard.twbx`) visualizes the analysis results, allowing stakeholders to explore trends in genres, ratings, and runtimes.
+Open the dashboard in Tableau Desktop or view it on Tableau Public: [Insert Tableau Public URL here].
+To run locally:
+1. Install Tableau Desktop or Tableau Public (free at https://www.tableau.com/products/public).
+2. Open `movie_dashboard.twbx`.
+3. Interact with the genre dropdown and rating slider to explore data.

+The dashboard includes:
+- A bar plot of average revenue by genre with a genre filter.
+- A scatter plot of revenue vs. rating with a rating range slider.
+- A bar plot of average revenue by runtime category.

 ## Conclusion
 The analysis provides three key findings to guide the studio’s production strategy: